 Today I am going to show EXACTLY how easy it is to use the hydrometer.

-In fact this is the same process which has allowed me to brew excellent beer and wine during the last year.
+In fact this is the same process which has allowed me to brew excellent beer and wine during the last few years.

 And I will let you into a secret - it is not rocket science